If generative AI is the answer, what is the question?: Foundations of Generative AI

 \subsection{Probabilistic Framework}

 The probabilistic framework for studying generation is a classical one.
 We assume that there exists a probability distribution $p(\bx)$ that generates the training examples.
 Learning such distributions has long been a central topic in probability and statistics, though traditionally approached from a density estimation perspective.
 However, as we explain below, generating samples from a distribution and estimating its probability density are two distinct learning tasks.
-After clarifying this foundational distinction, we examine theoretical results on the PAC learnability of distributions.
-We then turn to theoretical results on convergence and expressive power of generative models.
-We conclude by exploring how theoretical tools can help us understand concrete behaviors exhibited by generative models, including the relationship between likelihood and typicality, the impact of divergence direction on mode coverage, the role of conditioning and latent representations in controllability, and the interplay between memorization and generalization.
+After clarifying this foundational distinction, we review theoretical results on the PAC learnability of distributions.
+We then turn to alternative, game-theoretic formulations of generation and to connections between generation, prediction, compression, and sequential decision making.